insomnicles/insomnicles.github.io/pages/courses/intro/2023-06-01-intro-to-phil.md

 This course covers a selection of central problems in ethics, political philosophy, philosophy of religion, philosophy of mind, metaphysics and epistemology.

-Syllabus

-Readings: i. course pack, ii. online readings (see links below).

-Online Sources: <a href="https://www.earlymoderntexts.com/">Early Modern Texts</a>, <a href="https://www.gutenberg.org">Gutenberg Project</a>, the <a href="https://plato.stanford.edu">Stanford Encyclopedia of Philosophy</a>.
-All Gutenberg Project works are in the public domain, while books and articles from Early-Modern-Text and SEP are free to use for non-commercial purposes.
+Readings: i. course pack, ii. online readings.
+The online readings are from <a href="https://www.earlymoderntexts.com/">Early Modern Texts</a> (EM), <a href="https://www.gutenberg.org">Gutenberg Project</a> and the <a href="https://plato.stanford.edu">Stanford Encyclopedia of Philosophy</a> (SEP).
+All Gutenberg Project works are in the public domain.
+Books and articles from EM and SEP are free to use for non-commercial purposes.
 The course bibliography is available <a href="{{ site.baseurl }}/assets/courses/intro-to-phil/readings/bibliography.pdf">here</a>.

 ### Lectures